Jan-Nox/Jan-Nox/README.md

 My work-based experience already encountered PHP, Python, ColdFusion, C#, C++, VB.net, Java, JavaScript, AutoHotKey, bash and batch.

 ### Interests'n stuff
-I'm interested in digital Music production.
+I'm interested in digital Music production using products from Ableton, NativeInstruments and xFer Records.
 Music in general is very important to me, as I highly enjoy live music and festivals.
 I love the outdoors.
 I embrace the joys of hiking, canoeing, camping, fireplaces, night skies, plants and animals.
 Travelling is also a part of my life.
 One of my mottos is "Embrace doing less", as I always aim for the minimalist approach, although I don't always achieve minimalist outcome.

 ### I'm currently learning...
 - Electronic skills.
-Soldering, wiring, switching and all that comes home automation.
+Soldering, wiring, switching and all that comes with home automation.
 - Handcrafting skills.
 Like building my own kitchen and furniture from scratch.
 - Markdown - as you can tell...